A Comprehensive Guide to EFT Payments (Electronic Funds Transfer)

 The EFTPS is an EFT service that enables taxpayers to make payments to the IRS.

-How do EFT payments differ from ACH payments?
+How Do EFT Payments Differ from ACH Payments?

 Be it Direct Deposits or electronic checks, ACH payments use the Automated Clearing House Network to send funds from one bank to another.
 It usually takes 1-2 business days to process, unlike credit or debit cards.

 However, ACH payments are some of the safest, since they must meet the National Automated Clearing House Association (Nacha) security standards.
+ACH transactions are processed in batches, unlike other forms of EFTs.
+The batch processing frequency differs and hence they may take a little longer than other EFTs but they are safer.

 Even though ACH payments are a type of EFT payments, there is a difference between the two.
 All ACH payments go through the ACH network or Nacha, while EFT payments forego this – they’re just digital transactions between two financial institutions.